Existence of a Sidon set for the distinct distance constant: Other patterns

-is continuous, but this comes from the well known inequality $|f_B(z)^h|\leq \frac{g}{|1-z|}$ (see \cite{HalberstamRoth}). \end{proof} We can obviously extend the existence result of Corollary \ref{Bhg} to any $\alpha$, but we don't know if the supremum is finite for $\alpha=1/h$.
-Indeed, the best-known is a greedy algorithm \cite{limsupBHg}, which gives $\{a_n\}\in B_h[g]$ such that $a_n<<n^{h+(h-1)/g}$.
+which shows the continuity of $\mathcal{F}_\alpha$ and concludes the proof of the lemma. \end{proof} We can obviously extend the existence result of Corollary \ref{Bhg} to any $\alpha$, but we don't know if the supremum is finite for $\alpha=1/h$.
+Indeed, the best-known is a greedy algorithm \cite{limsupBHg}, which gives $\{a_n\}\in B_h[g]$ such that $a_n\ll n^{h+(h-1)/g}$.